 LNSR Iron Condor Strategy

-LNSR (LENSAR, Inc.), in the Healthcare sector, (Medical - Devices industry), listed on NASDAQ.
+LNSR (LENSAR Inc), in the Healthcare sector, (Medical - Equipment & Services industry), listed on NASDAQ.

-LENSAR, Inc., a commercial-stage medical device company, focuses on designing, developing, and marketing a femtosecond laser system for the treatment of cataracts and the management of pre-existing or surgically induced corneal astigmatism.
-Its LENSAR Laser System incorporates a range of proprietary technologies designed to assist the surgeon in obtaining visual outcomes, efficiency, and reproducibility by providing imaging, procedure planning, design, and precision.
-The company was incorporated in 2004 and is headquartered in Orlando, Florida.
+LENSAR, Inc., a commercial-stage medical device company, focuses on designing, developing, and marketing laser systems for the treatment of cataracts and the management of pre-existing or surgically induced corneal astigmatism in the United System, Europe, Asia, South Korea, and internationally.
+The company offers the LENSAR Laser System, which incorporates a range of proprietary technologies designed to assist the surgeon in obtaining visual outcomes by providing imaging, procedure planning, design, and precision.
+It also provides ALLY Robotic Cataract Laser System, a compact cataract treatment system that is designed to allow surgeons to perform sterile laser-assisted cataract surgery in a single operating room.
+LENSAR, Inc. was incorporated in 2004 and is headquartered in Orlando, Florida.

-LNSR (LENSAR, Inc.) trades in the Healthcare sector, specifically Medical - Devices, with a market capitalization of approximately $69.8M, a trailing P/E of 2.39, a beta of 0.84 versus the broader market, a 52-week range of 5.06-14.31, average daily share volume of 122K, a public-listing history dating back to 2020, approximately 140 full-time employees.
+LNSR (LENSAR Inc) trades in the Healthcare sector, specifically Medical - Equipment & Services, with a market capitalization of approximately $77.3M, a trailing P/E of 2.60, a beta of 0.88 versus the broader market, a 52-week range of 4.95-12.96, average daily share volume of 73K, a public-listing history dating back to 2020, approximately 150 full-time employees.
 These structural characteristics shape how LNSR stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on LNSR?